appirio-tech/lc1-project/docs/PEANio_30045010_DeployGuide.md

 ## Heroku Deploy

 Before you start make sure you have the [Heroku toolbelt](<https://toolbelt.heroku.com/") installed.
-Create a MongoDB instance from [mongolab](https://mongolab.com) or use one of heroku MongoDB addons, then configure MongoDB database URL/user/password to the `config/env/production.js`.
+Create a MongoDB instance from [mongolab](https://mongolab.com)  or use one of heroku MongoDB addons (with `heroku addons:add mongolab`), then configure MongoDB database URL/user/password to the `config/env/production.js`.
+If you use the heroku addon for mongolab you will be able to navigate to mongolab from the heroku app view and will see that mongo created a user for you, but you wont be able to see the password.
+In order to see the app password you can type `heroku config` from the console which will display the full monglab uri.

 Note that the PostgreSQL is configured from DATABASE_URL, no need to configure it.
+If you need to connect to the Heroku PostgreSQL database you can do it from your console.  ` heroku pg:psql` assuming you have psql installed.

 	$ rm -rf .git
 	$ git init